shouravrahman/audioblogai/README.md

     *   **Framework Preset**: Choose **Next.js**.
     *   **Build Command**: `npm run build`
     *   **Build Output Directory**: `.next`
-6.  **Add Environment Variables**: In the "Environment variables" section, add the `NEXT_PUBLIC_` variables you configured in Step 2.
+6.  **Add Environment Variables**: In the "Environment variables" section, add all the variables you configured in Step 2.
 7.  **Save and Deploy**: Click "Save and Deploy".
 Cloudflare will now build and deploy your application.

-### Step 5: Configure Authorized Domains in Firebase
+### Step 4: Configure Authorized Domains in Firebase

 For security, Firebase Authentication only allows sign-ins from authorized domains.